LGBTQ Patron Files Assault Charges Against Fells Point Bar Bouncer

 “When I was being choked, that was probably the most scary thing that’s ever happened to me,” said Haylie McGill.

-McGill was dancing with friends at ‘The Horse You Came In On”, just before closing early Sunday morning, when McGill said a bouncer and another customer committed an assault.
+McGill was dancing with friends at “The Horse You Came In On”, just before closing early Sunday morning, when McGill said a bouncer and another customer committed an assault.

 The police report obtained by WJZ said McGill was punched and dragged out of the bar.